-A reflective essay on the observations, thoughts, and feelings that arise in the process of this patient and meditative labor.
+A reflective essay on the observations, thoughts, and feelings that arise in the process of this particular patient and meditative labor.
+First written while sewing the handmade edition of Our daily lives have to be a satisfaction in themselves.

 An ongoing series (2021–) of works on paper: bookmaking actions (folding, sewing, tearing, cutting, punching holes), riso printed studio scraps, and 5x8 black paper.